lttguolindev/J-Trust-Evalution-Suite/README.md

 ## Prerequisites
 Ensure you have Python 3.8+ installed along with the required data science libraries:

-Bash
+### Bash
 pip install pandas numpy matplotlib

 ## Execution
 Navigate to the benchmarks/ directory and run the reproduction script:

-Bash
+### Bash
 cd benchmarks

+# 1. Reproduce Main Manuscript Figures (Fig 3 to Fig 11)
 python reproduce_figures.py

+# 2. Reproduce Ablation Study Results (Table 5 & Extended Charts)
+python plot_ablation.py

-## Output
+## Output & Methodology
-The script will utilize a custom load_cli_csv function to clean the terminal tags (e.g., [INFO], [DEBUG]) from the raw data files, extract the dataframes, and render the academic charts.

-All generated figures will be automatically saved in high-quality formats (PNG, PDF, and EPS) in a newly created generated_figures/ directory.
-Notably, the macro-system throughput and latency charts (Fig 7 & Fig 8) will be plotted with explicit Standard Deviation Error Bars to demonstrate the network jitter observed during physical cluster testing.
+The plotting scripts utilize a custom load_cli_csv function to automatically clean terminal tags (e.g., [INFO], [DEBUG]) and strip aligned whitespaces from the raw data files, extracting the pure dataframes.All generated figures will be automatically saved in high-quality academic formats (PNG, PDF, and EPS) in a newly created generated_figures/ directory.
+Notably, the macro-system throughput and the architectural ablation charts are plotted with explicit Standard Deviation ($\pm \sigma$) Error Bars to empirically demonstrate the network jitter observed during our 1,000 independent iterations of stress testing.

-## 📜 Dataset Provenance
+## 📜 Dataset Provenance & Cryptographic Standards
-The payload data used for the RPC stress testing in this evaluation suite was sampled from the DeepJiandu Dataset (https://doi.org/10.57760/sciencedb.08560).
-The metadata structure strictly complies with the international CIDOC CRM ontology standards for cultural heritage interoperability.
+·Dataset: The payload data used for the RPC stress testing in this evaluation suite was sampled from the DeepJiandu Dataset (https://doi.org/10.57760/sciencedb.08560).
+·Ontology: The metadata structure strictly complies with the international CIDOC CRM ontology standards (ISO 21127:2014) for cultural heritage interoperability.
+·Cryptography: ZKP parameters are standardized over the BN254 (ALT_BN128) elliptic curve, maintaining EVM compatibility.
+The cross-chain verification strictly consumes constant $\mathcal{O}(1)$ Gas on the main chain.